Part Time or Full Time Torah Reader

 Candidate must be completely competent in reading the full Torah portion (full kriyah), as well as for holidays.
 Torah reader must demonstrate fluency in reading and comprehension.
 Appropriate Shabbat/Yamim Noraim trope preferred, but not required.

-The ideal candidate would be able to attend weekday minyan on Monday/Thursday/Rosh Chodesh and read Torah.
+The ideal candidate would be able to attend weekday minyan on Monday/Thursday/Rosh Chodesh and on Shabbat and read Torah.

 To apply for this position please send a resumé, introductory cover letter, and audio sample file to the Torah Reader Search Committee at email@example.com